lyrindra/pyalihtml/README.md

    新造 を 捧げよ ✌️

-🔭 I’m currently working on **The Secrets : Blind Man's Story** Also I am currently developing this project and I will release it as a pre-release soon. <br>
+🔭 I’m currently working on **The Secrets : Blind Man's Story** Also I am currently I will release it as a pre-release soon. <br>
 🌱 I’m currently learning Python, Html and Css <br>

 🔗 &nbsp;**Connect with me**